ArcShahi/Raystalker/README.md

 #                                           Raystalker

-Raytracing using C++ , Walnut GUI framework.
+A multi-threaded Raytracing using C++ , Walnut GUI framework.

+It's currenlty a reference for learning Ray tracing.
+When done with maths, will do a complete overhaul.

 ## Gallery